BenGeorgie55/BLE-Scanner/README.md

 The detectors listen for observable Bluetooth Low Energy (BLE) advertisements and compare them against databases containing known, documented, field-derived, reference, and experimental characteristics associated with:

 - Smart glasses
 - Camera-equipped wearables
 - BLE-enabled cameras
 - Consumer hidden-camera products
 - Microphones
 - Wireless microphones
 - Recording devices
 - Consumer “bug”-type devices
 - Other camera/audio-capable BLE equipment

 Privacy matters to everyone, but particular consideration has been given to people and environments where privacy, safeguarding, security, or personal safety may be especially important.

-Potential authorised users and environments include:
+Potential users and environments include:

 - Children
 - Parents and families
 - Women
 - People affected by domestic or family violence
 - Childcare centres
 - After-school care services
 - Schools
 - Teachers concerned about privacy or safeguarding
 - School IT and technology staff
 - School administration
 - Healthcare facilities
 - Medical administration areas
 - Aged-care facilities

-- Workplaces

 - Offices
 - Reception and front-desk areas
 - Correctional facilities and prisons
 - Secure facilities
 - Controlled-access facilities
 - Organisations with legitimate privacy or security requirements

 Use in schools, healthcare environments, prisons, workplaces, or other controlled facilities should always be authorised and consistent with applicable law, organisational policy, employment requirements, and local procedures.